The Stellar decomposition: A compact representation for simplicial complexes and beyond: Related work

 Hierarchical spatial indexes for point data are provided by \emph{Point Region (PR)} quadtrees/octrees and kD-trees~\cite{Samet2006Foundations}.
 In these indexes, the shape of the tree is independent of the order in which the points are inserted, and the points are only indexed by leaf blocks.
 The storage requirements of these data structures can be reduced by allowing leaf blocks to index multiple points, as in the \emph{bucket PR} quadtree/octree~\cite{Samet2006Foundations}, whose \emph{bucketing threshold} determines the number of points that a leaf block can index before it is refined.

 Several data structures have been proposed for spatial indexing of \emph{polygonal maps (PM)}, including graphs and planar triangle meshes. \emph{PM quadtrees}~\cite{Samet1985Storing} extend the PR quadtrees to represent polygonal maps considered as a structured collection of edges.
 While there are several variants (\emph{PM$_1$}, \emph{PM$_2$}, \emph{PM$_3$} and the randomized \emph{PMR)}, which differ in the criterion used to refine leaf blocks, all maintain within the leaf blocks a list of intersecting edges from the mesh.
 The \textit{PM$_2$-Triangle quadtree}~\cite{DeFloriani2008Hierarchical} specializes PM quadtrees over triangle meshes and has been applied to terrain models.
 The PM index family has also been extended to \emph{PM-octrees} encoding polyhedral objects in 3D~\cite{Carlbom1985hierarchical,Navazo1989Extended,Samet2006Foundations}, where the subdivision rules have been adjusted to handle edges and polygonal faces of the mesh elements.
-Another proposal for triangulated terrain models are \emph{Terrain trees} \cite{Fellegara2017Efficient}, that are a spatial index family for the efficient representation and analysis of large-scale triangulated terrains generated from $LiDAR$ (\emph{Light Detection and Ranging}) point clouds. \cite{DeFloriani2010Spatial} develops a collection of spatial indexes for tetrahedral meshes called \emph{Tetrahedral trees}. \NOTA{ In~\cite{DeFloriani2010Spatial}, we have developed a collection of spatial indexes for tetrahedral meshes, that we call \emph{Tetrahedral trees}. }
+Another proposal for triangulated terrain models are \emph{Terrain trees} \cite{Fellegara2017Efficient}, that are a spatial index family for the efficient representation and analysis of large-scale triangulated terrains generated from $LiDAR$ (\emph{Light Detection and Ranging}) point clouds.
+A collection of spatial indexes for tetrahedral meshes called \emph{Tetrahedral trees} was developed in~\cite{DeFloriani2010Spatial,Fellegara2020Tetrahedral}. \NOTA{ In~\cite{DeFloriani2010Spatial}, we have developed a collection of spatial indexes for tetrahedral meshes, that we call \emph{Tetrahedral trees}. }

 We note that data structures in the PM family are \emph{spatial data structures} optimized for efficient spatial queries on a complex (e.g., point location, containment and proximity queries) and are not equipped to reconstruct the connectivity of the complex.
 In contrast, the \emph{PR-star octree}~\cite{Weiss2011PR} is a topological data structure for tetrahedral meshes embedded in 3D space.
 It augments the bucket PR octree with a list of tetrahedra incident in the vertices of its leaf blocks, i.e., those in the \emph{star} of its vertices.
-This data structure has been shown to be effective with geometrical and topological applications including local curvature estimation, mesh validation and simplification~\cite{Weiss2011PR}, morphological feature extraction~\cite{Weiss2013primaldual} and morphological simplification~\cite{Fellegara2014Efficient}.